INTRODUCING THE NEW YEAR/NEW PLAYS FESTIVAL

-Launched in fall of 2014, The Dramaworkshop receives play submissions each season from nationally recognized playwrights.
-Of these, a select number are chosen by our company of Resident Artists to move on to various phases of development such as Staged Readings, Workshops, and Studio or Main Stage Productions.
+Launched in Fall of 2014, The Dramaworkshop receives play submissions each season from playwrights both locally and nationwide.
+Of these, a select number are chosen to move on to various phases of development such as Staged Readings, Workshops, and Studio Productions.
+The goal is to develop and present World Premieres for our mainstage that will move on to be produced at theatres across the country.

 Bruce Linser is an actor, director, musician, and theatre educator.
 He has been the Manager of The Dramaworkshop since February of 2017.